Teachers Federal Credit Union concludes 2022 with a $50,000 Season of Giving donation to three nonprofit organizations

 About Teachers Federal Credit Union (NY)

-Teachers Federal Credit Union (Teachers) is one of the country’s largest credit unions with $8.8 billion in assets and more than 375,000 members across all 50 states.
-Founded on Long Island in 1952, Teachers is a full-service, not-for-profit financial institution that provides members with 32 full-service branches throughout Long Island, Queens and Manhattan, as well as access to services at more than 5,000 shared service centers located across the country.
-Over the years and through various partnerships, Teachers has been proud of its role as a key supporter of the communities it serves.
-Teachers offers a range of member-focused products with competitive rates and low fees that started as a smart solution for teachers - now smart for all.
-For more information visit www.teachersfcu.org.
+Teachers Federal Credit Union (Teachers) is one of the country's largest credit unions, with more than $9.7 billion in assets and more than 460,000 members across all 50 states.
+Founded in New York in 1952, Teachers is a full-service, not-for-profit financial institution with an open charter offering membership to anyone in the U.S. through its 32 full-service branches and best-in-class digital solutions.
+Teachers is a key supporter of the communities it serves and is proud to offer a range of member-focused products with competitive rates and low fees.
+What started as a smart solution for teachers is now smart for all.
+For more information, visit www.teachers fcu.org.

 ABOUT WOUNDED WARRIOR PROJECT: